Some of us are daytime photographers, others do night photography, and the rest just dabble across both. But what if you didn’t have to choose?

 This image is going to photograph a wide space, and your camera angle needs to reflect the scene for this particular style.

-These images can be of landscapes, but architecture will also work well.
+These images can be of landscapes, but buildings will also work well.
 The best vantage point should allow you to capture still and moving objects.

-Generally, the image will be taken outdoors, so the sky will be present in the image.
+The sky will be present in the image if you take pictures outdoors.
 Adopting the rule of thirds here will help to compose the image well.

 Having a line, or something similar in the centre will help you during the post-processing stage.
 It will allow you to meet the day and night areas of your image seamlessly.